DevOpsBootcamp/website/source/first-steps.rst

 .. ifnotslides::

-    To get aquainted with your new Virtual Machine we are going to change your users password.
+    To get acquainted with your new Virtual Machine we are going to change your users password.
 This is just like changing your password on your personal laptop (you've done that before right?) but *entirely via the terminal*, no windows or click-buttons at all.